 Early Notables of the Barforthey family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Barforthey Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Barforthey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barforthey family to Ireland
+Migration of the Barforthey family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Barfortheys were some of the first of the immigrants to arrive in North America: James Barefoot who settled in Maryland in 1634; Thomas in Virginia in 1635; followed by another Thomas in Virginia in 1650; John in Virginia in 1634; Elizabeth settled in Maryland in 1743.